Peter Chanel: Martyrdom

 The group was initially well received by the King of Alo, Niuliki, whose dominion included Futuna.
 Chanel struggled to learn the local language but eventually mastered it.
 Despite little apparent success and severe want, he maintained endless patience and courage.
 On 2 February 1839, a cyclone destroyed almost all the houses and plantations on the island.
 Chanel laboured faithfully amid the greatest hardships, attending the sick, baptizing the dying, and winning from all the name of "the man with the kind heart".
 It was a difficult mission, requiring him to cope with isolation and acclimatise to different foods and customs, but it eventually began to bear some fruit.
 A few natives had been baptised while a few more were being instructed.
 King Niuliki believed Christianity would undermine his authority as high priest and king.
 When his son, Meitala, sought to be baptised, the king sent a favored warrior, his son-in-law, Musumusu, to "do whatever was necessary" to resolve the problem.
 Musumusu went to Meitala and the two fought.
 Musumusu was injured in the fracas, and went to Chanel feigning need of medical attention.
 While Chanel tended him, a group of others ransacked the house.
-Musumusu himself took an ax and clubbed the priest to death, and Chanel died on 28 April 1841.
+Musumusu himself took an axe and clubbed the priest to death, and Chanel died on 28 April 1841.